tifarekaseke/alu-shell/loops_conditions_and_parsing/README.md

 This script displays numbers from 1 to 20 and shows specific messages for the 4th, 9th, and 17th iterations using a while loop and a case statement.

+# 7-clock

+This script displays the time from 0 to 12 hours and 1 to 59 minutes using a while loop.